aweiteka/cri-o/docs/index.md

 It is developed by maintainers and contributors from Red Hat, Intel, SUSE, Hyper, IBM and others.
 We are a fully open project and contributors are always welcome: https://github.com/kubernetes-incubator/cri-o

-<script type="text/javascript" src="https://asciinema.org/a/al01ze6jxhpphikxla3qt2m6s.js" id="asciicast-al01ze6jxhpphikxla3qt2m6s" async></script>
+<script type="text/javascript" src="https://asciinema.org/a/al01ze6jxhpphikxla3qt2m6s.js" id="asciicast-al01ze6jxhpphikxla3qt2m6s" async data-size="medium"></script>

 ## Features and Benefits